Introducing Making Learning Spark

 Making Learning Spark is a cutting-edge programme that equips trainers, facilitators and programme designers with the skills and tools to offer learners a rich, high-impact learning experience, quickly getting their buy-in and helping them to remember and apply what they have learned.

-Presented by Alinda Nortje, Founder and Executive Chairperson of Free To Grow, Making Learning Spark delivers a selection of innovative learning methods and techniques, while reigniting the passion of participants to be instruments for learning.
+Presented by Alinda Nortje, Founder and Executive Chairperson of Free To Grow, Making Learning Spark delivers a selection of innovative learning methods and techniques while reigniting the passion of participants to be instruments for learning.
 Not only increasing the value for learners, and maximising the ROI that organisations derive from their training, but also enhancing the meaning designers and facilitators derive from their work.

 Making Learning Spark made its debut at Standard Bank where a countrywide rollout is currently underway.
 The feedback has been overwhelmingly positive as Learning Facilitators continue to gather in different provinces to experience this innovative programme that will ERASE boredom and apathy from the classroom, as well as the low retention that so commonly occurs after training.
-“This programme is the oasis in a dry place… let’s transform the landscape”, says Lauren Hendersen, learning facilitator from Standard Bank in the Western Cape.
+“This programme is the oasis in a dry place… let’s transform the landscape”, says Lauren Henderson, learning facilitator from Standard Bank in the Western Cape.

 These sentiments are mirrored by many others who have found the programme’s principles and practices immediately applicable and easy to assimilate in their own workplaces.

 According to Jill Mills, Standard Bank’s Learning and Development Director, “Making Learning Spark gave the team a wonderful opportunity to gain insight into how to start rethinking what learning means to participants in a classroom experience and how to relate this to a more digital experience”.